alvacjorr/bespoke-ijp/docs/source/background.rst

 ==========

 This section explains the main motivations for the development of the bespoke-ijp system, as well as a description of some of the work that precedes it.
+Much of this section is copied verbatim from Andrew Orr's transfer report.

 Old system
 ********************